Safer Sleep for Babies: guide for professionals

 If parents choose to share a bed with their baby they should discuss the following with a professional:

-• Make sure their baby cannot fall out of bed or become trapped between the mattress and wall
+- Check that baby cannot become trapped in the bedframe or headboard, wedged, fall out of bed or get stuck between the mattress and the wall

 Bedsharing is not a risk-free activity, and parents must take responsibility for ensuring their baby’s safety.
 No studies have found that the parents' bed is safer than a cot beside the parents' bed.